Input Service Distributor – ISD

-One such facility is the concept of Input Service Distributor (henceforth referred to as ISD), a legacy that has been carried over from the Service Tax Regime.
+The concept of Input Service Distributor (henceforth referred to as ISD), is a legacy that has been carried over from the Service Tax Regime.
 An ISD assures that the common expenditure and billings shared between an organization’s branches/sub-units are centralized.
 In addition, the application of this concept also simplifies the credit-taking process and strengthens the flow of credit under GST.

 11 points you may want to know before filing GSTR 6